gboehl/dynare/doc/manual/source/the-model-file.rst

     *Limitations*

-    1. For GMM Dynare can only compute the theoretical mean, covariance and autocovariances.
+    1. For GMM, Dynare can only compute the theoretical mean, covariance, and autocovariances (i.e. first and second moments).
 Higher-order moments are only supported for SMM.

-    2. The product moments are not demeaned by default, unless the :opt:`prefilter <prefilter = INTEGER>` option is set to 1.
+    2. By default, the product moments are not demeaned, unless the :opt:`prefilter <prefilter = INTEGER>` option is set to 1.
 That is, by default, `c*c` corresponds to :math:`E[c_t^2]` and not to :math:`Var[c_t]=E[c_t^2]-E[c_t]^2`.